justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 Some goals for the future are:

-- Implement more of r7rs-large; work has already started on the data structures side.
+- Implement more of R<sup>7</sup>RS-large; work has already started on the data structures side.
 - Implement more libraries (for example, by porting some of [industria](https://github.com/weinholt/industria) to r7rs).
-- Is there a way to support CHICKEN eggs or other existing libraries?
-Is that possible or even worth the effort?
 - Improve the garbage collector.
 Possibly by allowing more than one collector thread (Per gambit's parallel GC).
 - Perform additional optimizations, EG: